GuanceCloud/serverless-functions/README.md

-# guance-serverless-functions
+# serverless functions forward

-Repo of Public Cloud functions that process streams and send data to Guance
+Repo of Public Cloud functions that process streams and send data to Guance/TrueWatch

 For AWS, [go here](./AWS)

 For Huaweicloud, [go here](./Huaweicloud)